l1mcdonough/Universe.exe-has-Crashed/README.md

 # LDJAM56
 Game for Lundum Dare 56!
 [Jame Page](https://ldjam.com/events/ludum-dare/56/cellular-automota)
 Cellular Automota in 3D (or 2.5D your choice)!
-Conway’s Game of Life, Langton’s Ant and and a few other things!
+Conwayâ€™s Game of Life, Langtonâ€™s Ant and and a few other things!
 Tiny Creatures was the theme maybe we can call ants and CA tiny creatures.
 Recommend native binary linked below for performance

 ![](resources/images/conway_fire_1.gif)
 ![](resources/images/conway_crystalize_0.gif)